Keurig Coffee Makers Recalled Because of Possible Burn Hazard

 Consumers who have these coffee makers are being asked to contact Keurig Green Mountain toll-free at (844) 255-7886 or via their website to arrange for a free repair.
 In the meantime, while they await the repair, Keurig is also advising consumers of steps they can take to avoid a burn injury.

 If you have one of these coffee makers, don’t hesitate to follow the recall instructions and have it repaired.
-If you or a loved one has been injured or killed because of any sort of defective product, please contact the Texas Defective Product Injury Lawyers at Hill Law Firm immediately, so that we can help you protect your rights.
+If you or a loved one has been injured or killed because of any sort of defective product, please contact the Texas Defective Product Injury Lawyer at Hill Law Firm immediately, so that we can help you protect your rights.